ArtemEsper/TopicGeometry/README.md

 # Data Cleaning Pipeline for JSTOR Metadata and N-gram Files

-This project automates the preprocessing of JSTOR metadata and n-gram files from the Constellate dataset.
+This project aims to automate the preprocessing of JSTOR metadata and n-gram files from the Constellate dataset.
 It cleans ASCII null characters and excess whitespace, prepares metadata for analysis, and uploads cleaned files to Google Cloud Storage for further processing in BigQuery.

 ## Project Structure